devchallenges-io/curriculum/introduction/3-fullstack-intro.md

 ---
 seo:
   title: "Full-stack Web Development: A Beginner's Guide to Success"
-  description: "Master full-stack web development: Learn essential front-end, back-end skills, development stacks, and career insights to become a successful developer."
+  description: "Master full-stack web development: Learn and practice essential front-end, back-end skills, development stacks, and career insights to become a successful developer."
 faqs:
   - What is full-stack development?
   - Full-stack development encompasses the entire spectrum of web development, including both front-end and back-end technologies.
 It allows developers to work on all aspects of a web application.